Presidency of Theodore Roosevelt: Civil rights

-Although Roosevelt did some work improving race relations, he, like most leaders of the Progressive Era, lacked initiative on most racial issues.
+Although Roosevelt did some work improving race relations, he, like most leaders of the Progressive Era, avoided initiative on most racial issues.
 Booker T. Washington, the most important black leader of the day, was the first African American to be invited to dinner at the White House, dining there on October 16, 1901.
 Washington, who had emerged as an important adviser to Republican politicians in the 1890s, favored accommodation with the Jim Crow laws that instituted racial segregation.
-News of the dinner reached the press two days later, and public outcry from whites was so strong, especially from the Southern states, that Roosevelt never repeated the experiment.
+News of the dinner reached the press two days later, and public outcry from Southern whites was so strong that Roosevelt never again invited Blacks to the White House.
 Nonetheless, Roosevelt continued to consult Washington regarding appointments and shunned the "lily-white" Southern Republicans who favored excluding blacks from office.

-After the highly controversial dinner with Washington, Roosevelt continued to speak out against lynchings, but did little to advance the cause of African-American civil rights.
+Roosevelt continued to speak out against lynchings, but did little to advance the cause of African-American civil rights.
 He reduced the number of blacks holding federal patronage.
-In 1906, he approved the dishonorable discharges of three companies of black soldiers who all refused his direct order to testify regarding their actions during a violent episode in Brownsville, Texas, known as the Brownsville affair.
+In 1906, he approved the dishonorable discharges of three companies of black soldiers who all colluded to disobey his direct order to testify regarding their actions during a violent episode in Brownsville, Texas, known as the Brownsville affair.
 Roosevelt was widely criticized by Northern newspapers for the discharges, and Republican Senator Joseph B. Foraker won passage of a congressional resolution directing the administration to turn over all documents related to the case.
 The controversy hung over the remainder of his presidency, although the Senate eventually concluded that the dismissals had been justified.